kev-ye/42_Camagru/README.md

 # Tech

 Authorized languages:
-- Server: All (I choose Javascript)
+- Server: All
 - Client: HTML + CSS + Javascript

 Authorized frameworks:
-- Server: Limited to standard PHP library functions (We can use Javascript)
+- Server: Limited to standard PHP library functions
 - Client: CSS frameworks tolerated, as long as it does not add JavaScript

 Containerization (deployment)